Infinite Mixtures of Infinite Factor Analysers: Illustrative Applications

-Finally, the performance of the \textrm{IMIFA} model is demonstrated through application to real spectral metabolomic data for which $N \ll p$ (Figure \ref{Plot:UrineData}).
-The data are nuclear magnetic resonance spectra consisting of $p = 189$ spectral peaks from urine samples of just $N = 18$ participants, half of which are known to have epilepsy and half of which are controls \citep{Carmody2010}.
-Interest lies in whether or not the underlying clustering structure can be uncovered given the high-dimensional setting.
-Recall that uniquenesses are constrained to be isotropic in such settings; as such, the model actually corresponds to an extension of PPCA to an infinite mixture context.
-Results from fitting the \textrm{MFA}, \textrm{MIFA}, OMIFA and \textrm{IMIFA} models to these data are reported and compared.
-Data were mean-centered and Pareto scaled prior to analysis \citep{vandenBerg2006}.
+\textsf{IMIFA} is employed to cluster spectral metabolomic data for which $N \ll p$ (Figure \ref{Plot:UrineData}).
+The data are nuclear magnetic resonance spectra consisting of $p = 189$ spectral peaks from urine samples of $N = 18$ participants, half of which are known to have epilepsy \citep{Carmody2010, Gift2010}.
+Interest lies in uncovering any underlying clustering structure given the $N \ll p$ setting.
+Data were mean-centred and Pareto scaled \citep{vandenBerg2006}.
+Although $N \ll p$, no restrictions are imposed on the uniquenesses as the sample variances are quite imbalanced.
+Fitting \textsf{MIFA} models for $G = 1, \ldots, 5$ is feasible as $N$ is small.
+The BICM criterion chooses $\smash{\widehat{G} = 2}$ as optimal and one participant is misclassified. \textsf{IMIFA}, however, unanimously visits a 2-cluster model and perfectly uncovers the group structure.

-When fitting \textrm{MFA} with $G = 2$ and $q = 0,\ldots,10$, BIC-MCMC suggests $q_g = 3$ for each cluster, and 2 participants are misclassified.
-When fitting \textrm{MIFA} over a range of $G$ values from $1, \ldots, 5$, BICM correctly chooses $G = 2$ as the optimal number of clusters, and only one participant is clustered incorrectly.
-The modal estimates of the number of latent factors in each \textrm{MIFA} cluster are $q_1 = 2$ and $q_2 = 3$, respectively.
-The uncertainty in these estimates is illustrated in Figure \ref{Plot:MIFA_Qdist} and is quantified using the 95\% credible intervals: $q_1 \in [1,4]$ and $q_2 \in [2,5]$.
-Cluster 1 corresponds to the control group of participants and cluster 2 to the participants with epilepsy; the requirement for a more complex model with more latent factors for the epileptic participants is noteworthy.

-Figure \ref{Plot:MIFA_Loadings} provides heatmaps of each cluster's $p\times q_g$ posterior mean loadings matrix under the optimal \textrm{MIFA} model, based only on the subset of retained samples with $q_g$ or more factors and after applying Procrustes rotation.
-The heatmaps illustrate the sparsity and shrinkage induced by the MGP prior on the factor loadings matrices and the notably greater complexity in the cluster relating to the epileptic participants.

-However, one run of \textrm{IMIFA}, with sufficiently strong shrinkage hyperparameters and using the PY process prior, is unanimous in visiting a $3$ cluster model in all retained samples, with the modal estimate of $q_g$ being $2$ for each cluster.
-The corresponding modal clustering uncovers the cluster structure perfectly, save for the same one epileptic participant previously misclassified by \textrm{MIFA} now being given its own component (see Table \ref{Table:UrineConfusion}), yielding an adjusted Rand index of 0.89 and an error rate of 5.56\%.

-Examination of covariates associated with the study participants reveals the lone epileptic participant to have an abnormally low weight, quite distinct not only from the other epileptic participants but from all study participants.
-Furthermore, the absence of the outlier in the epileptic cluster may account for the estimate of $q_g$ therein now being $2$, rather than $3$ as it was under the \textrm{MIFA} model.
-Notably, the IMIFA model's performance compares favourably to the 2-cluster solution obtained by the OMIFA model (adjusted Rand index = 0.08; error rate = 33.33\%).
-Overall, applications seem to suggest that the IMIFA model with the Pitman-Yor process as a prior tends to be the least sensitive to hyperparameter settings and tends to require the least user intervention.